PAULTYLER192/alx-airbnb-database/database-adv-script/README.md

   - `aggregations_and_window_functions.sql`: Contains queries using aggregation and window functions.
 - **Instructions**:
   - a) Aggregation function to count bookings per user.
-  - b) Window function to rank properties by total booking price
+  - b) Window function to rank properties by total number of bookings
-- **Status**: Completed - Queries implemented and Task 3b fixed for correct column referencing.
+- **Status**: Completed - Queries implemented, Task 3b updated to use RANK() and ROW_NUMBER() to address review feedback inconsistencies.